tax efficient structures

 Section 179

 Bonus Depreciation is in addition to Section 179.
-Some years it isn’t applicable but in 2023 it is 80 percent.
-What that means is that equipment costing more than $1,160,000 can still get a partial deduction.
+Some years it isn’t applicable but in 2025 it is 100 percent.
+What that means is that equipment costing more than $2,500,000 can still get a deduction.

 Section 179 Qualified Financing